nickjj/dotfiles/_docs/packages.md

 ## GPU drivers

-If needed, these get automatically installed for you by these dotfiles.
+If needed, these get automatically installed for you by DotFriedRice.

 # CLI